garaio/AzureRecipes/Templates/Guideline-AlertingStrategy/README.md

 ![](./AlertingStrategy-Overview.drawio.png)

 These are some key principles:
-* Oriented to consumers of alerts: How needs which information in which form?
+* Oriented to consumers of alerts: Who needs which information in which form?
 * Notification and escalation based on RBAC and appropriate tools (such as ticketing system and backlog management system) instead of using specific user accounts (based on email address or phone number): The alert notifications shall be independend from persons and allow simplified management.
+* Reuse of Action Groups: Instead of defining actions per Alert Rule, centrally managed Action Groups are referenced.
+This simplifies management & maintenance and reduces the risk that Alerts may get lost over time (because e.g. an Alert Rule referenced a shadowed Action Group with an orphaned email address).
 * Standardisation: There are many highly standardized Alert Rule definitions, that can be referenced via Bicep Modules.

 # Knowledge